JonnySB/makers-007-engineering-project-1/README.md

 ## Introduction

 Your coach will share the teams with you this morning.
-Once you have them, create a private slack channel with all team members and invite your coach to that channel.
+Once you have them, create a private Slack channel with all team members and invite your coach to that channel.

 Get together on a Zoom call (or gather in front of the same screen) and watch